voytas75/Courses/courses/PowerShell_NET_Class_Environment.md

 Here's a breakdown of the basic syntax and usage:

 1. **Loading the .NET assembly**: In PowerShell, before you can access .NET classes, you need to load the assembly containing the class you want to use.
 In this case, the "System" assembly is loaded, which contains the "Environment" class.
-The "Add-Type" cmdlet is used to achieve this.
+The `Add-Type` cmdlet is used to achieve this.
 2. **Accessing properties**: To access a property of the "Environment" class, you use the syntax `[System.Environment]::<PropertyName>`.
 For example, `[System.Environment]::MachineName` retrieves the name of the computer.
 3. **Calling methods**: To call a method of the "Environment" class, you use the syntax `[System.Environment]::<MethodName>(<parameters>)`.
 For example, `[System.Environment]::GetEnvironmentVariable("TEMP")` retrieves the value of the "TEMP" environment variable.
    Here are some common members (properties and methods) of the "Environment" class:
-   - **Properties**:
+   * **Properties**:
-     - `CommandLine`: Gets the command-line for the current process.
+     * `CommandLine`: Gets the command-line for the current process.
-     - `CurrentDirectory`: Gets or sets the current working directory of the current process.
+     * `CurrentDirectory`: Gets or sets the current working directory of the current process.
-     - `MachineName`: Gets the NetBIOS name of this local computer.
+     * `MachineName`: Gets the NetBIOS name of this local computer.
-     - `OSVersion`: Gets a `System.OperatingSystem` object that contains the current platform identifier and version number.
+     * `OSVersion`: Gets a `System.OperatingSystem` object that contains the current platform identifier and version number.
-     - `ProcessorCount`: Gets the number of processors on the current machine.
+     * `ProcessorCount`: Gets the number of processors on the current machine.
-     - `UserName`: Gets the user name of the current user.
+     * `UserName`: Gets the user name of the current user.
-   - **Methods**:
+   * **Methods**:
-     - `GetEnvironmentVariable(string)`: Retrieves the value of the specified environment variable.
+     * `GetEnvironmentVariable(string)`: Retrieves the value of the specified environment variable.
-     - `SetEnvironmentVariable(string, string)`: Creates, modifies, or deletes the value of an environment variable.
+     * `SetEnvironmentVariable(string, string)`: Creates, modifies, or deletes the value of an environment variable.

 Remember to use proper error handling and validation when working with environment variables and system information, as some properties and methods may require elevated privileges or can return null values in certain cases.